FriedmanJonathan/whisky_recommender/README.md

 Run python app.py in the backend folder and then access on your browser at http://localhost:8000

+6. Running Tests

+To run tests, use the following command: make test

+7. Linting and Formatting

+To lint the code using pylint and format it using black, run the commands make lint of make format, respectively.

 ## Project Components

 ### Web Scraping